 - Tax flexibility.
 Though profit and loss typically pass through an LLC and get reported on the personal income tax returns of owners, an LLC can also elect to be taxed as a corporation.
 Likewise, a corporation can avoid double taxation of corporate profits and dividends by electing Subchapter S tax status.

 - Deductible expenses.
-Both corporations and LLCs may deduct normal business expenses, like salaries, before they allocate income to owners.
+Both corporations and LLCs may deduct normal business expenses–such as salaries–before they allocate income to owners.

-Corporations and LLCs offer greater asset protection than sole proprietorships and general partnerships.
+Corporations and LLCs offer greater asset protection than sole proprietorships and general partnerships, which is a strong reason for incorporating a business.
 A sole proprietor or general partner has unlimited personal liability for the debts and obligations of the business.
 In other words, their personal assets (like their home, car, and personal savings) remain at risk in a judgement against the business.

 In contrast, corporations and LLCs allow owners to separate and protect their personal assets from the debts and obligations of the business.
 In a properly formed and structured corporation or LLC, a judgement against the business should not affect an owner's home, car, savings, or other personal assets.